Ebin746/Next_blog/README.md

 Branch Naming: feat/new-feature, bugfix/issue-123, chore/update-dependencies
 Commit Messages: Use imperative mood (e.g., "Add new feature" instead of "Added new feature").
-Pull Requests: Fill out the provided PR template with a clear description of the changes and justification.
+Pull Requests: Fill out the provided PR template with a clear description of the changes and justification